Aria Bridal UK’s aim is to create unique, customised and affordable bridal gowns using sustainable materials:

 Here I am creating the infamous bamboo rainbow dress in the sunshine!…

 I only use responsibly sourced sustainable materials which are either organically grown such as hemp, bamboo and organic silks and cotton lace or reclaimed such as vintage or upcycled materials, even the threads I use are GOTS certified!
 Another sustainable point is I can even transform your gown after your big day so you can wear it again and again!
 Aria Bridal UK is also a finalist in the 2018 Sustainable Academy Awards in the category of best “Sustainable Business” in Wales!
 How bloody exciting!
+Please see my Sustainability page for more information and a transparency supply chain map.

 I have over 15 years of design and technical experience working as a designer, pattern cutter and garment technologist for a range of mainstream/high street, corporate and sustainable fashion labels.
 Therefore I am able to draw on my vast technical experience to create a wide range of styles from beautifully structured corset fishtail gowns to floaty bohemian styles, and everything in between!
 Previously I was a founding member of the Ethical Fashion Forum‘s Fellowship 500, Source Directory and the Fair Wear Foundation.
 I am now a founding member of the Common Objective, putting 10 years of EFF work into practice.

 As a part-time teacher I now continue to design part-time for the love of making, not driven by huge profits and that is why Aria Bridal UK dresses are affordable to all.
+However, as I work 8 days a fortnight as a secondary school teacher I need to ensure I have a sustainable work life balance and it may be a few days between communication etc. I also no longer offer home visits to you, you will need to come to my studio, as is usual practice at bridal shops.

 - We have an initial consultation to arrange the style of dress you require, this is usually via email with you sending a collection of images which inspire you.
 Or if you have a specific idea/sketch you could send that.
 People often send images saying “I like the shape of dress A but want the train of Dress B and sleeves of Dress C” etc.